Yeselin/ThalesTechnicalTest/README.md

 # ThalesTechnicalTest
-This is the repository to code source for technical test .net developer
+This is the repository to code source for technical test .NET Developer